Joroee/Lol/README.md

 And honestly I'm saddened on how you turned and changed around March and April.
 Call me immature who is a 17 year old turning 18 this year but atleast i didnt had the idea to replace, obsessed, idolize and admire someone i just met in a Pony town while I'm in a relationship, its called loyalty.

+Clarify stuff all you want to your silly Github account and Pony town circle, But the fact will remain that you cheated one me and i hope all of them get to see my response.

-And I hope I don’t ever hear from you again and forget about me.
+Bye.
+I hope I don’t ever hear from you again and forget about me.
 As you do the same.